 2. Use the visual automation area to map out your sales funnel

 The visible automation portion of ConvertKit is a newer feature, and it is incredible.
-Marketing automation makes it so much easier to visualize your audience member coming from through to sales.
+Marketing automation makes it much easier to visualize your audience member coming through to sales.
 For example, my ConvertKit account is linked to my Stripe account, so anyone who purchases one of my products is also added to ConvertKit.
-There, they are automatically labeled as being a product purchaser.
+There, they are automatically labeled as a product purchaser.

-To set this up, you want to go over to “Automations” then hit the “Integrations” section.
+To set this up, you want to go to “Automations” and then hit the “Integrations” section.
 From here, you can set up whatever payment provider you use for your products there.
 Make sure that when they purchase a product, they are automatically put into ConvertKit so that you can continue to email them.

 3. Use their customer support live chat when you are in a jam